jirichmel/research-project/README.md

 * In **train**, the materials with **id** 2319 and 2337 are duplicate.
 2319 was removed.
 * In **train**, the materials with **id** 2370 and 2333 are duplicate.
 2370 was removed.

+## Matlab files:
+Exp_01.m: Least squares (LS) for 3descriptors (ratios of Al, Ga, In among metals), test and train sets as pre-defined, RMSE: 0.0931
+Exp_02.m: LS with Unigrams (Al, In, Ga are of type 2-8), RMSE: 0.0767 Exp_04.m: LS with Unigrams for Al, In, Ga, O, RMSE: 0.0714 ReadData.m: Input of data, save the workspace...
+Exp_10.m, 10a.m, 10b.m...
+11b.m: sum over unigrams of Al, In, Ga of 1, r, r^2 and unigrams of O, RMSE: 0.445

 ## To Do
 Decide whether to include the following dataset and if so, how:

 https://repository.nomad-coe.eu/app/gui/dataset/id/nn56nNWzSOGmuf0ptRMymg
 https://repository.nomad-coe.eu/app/gui/dataset/id/K1QTEYCNRkaeb7JQzgihsw